ahmednoorx/cold-email-ai-assistant/README.md

 ---

 *Built with Python, Streamlit, and Mistral 7B.
-Ready for production deployment.*
+Developed using modern AI-assisted development tools for rapid prototyping and implementation.*